 Biometric login alleviates the need for users to remember complex passwords, or worry about their data knowing that only their unique biological traits can be used to access their information.
 This is an ideal solution for enterprises that command a fleet of shared Android devices that have to be accessed by multiple employees.

-Options for Retail Environments
+Options for Shared Device Environments